 6. Growing your own vegetables

 Gardening isn’t complicated, but there is a fair amount to learn if you want to ensure you get plenty of fruit for your labours (pun intended).
 You’ll need to develop a practical plan and figure out the size and shape of your vegetables patches.
 You’ll need to learn how to plant in raised beds, round out the soil, and know how to time your plots in terms of seasons.
-Luckily, you can learn all this from books – check out Amazon’s best-selling books on growing your own produce.
+Luckily, we have plenty of gardening guides in the home and garden section of our site.
+You can learn other tips from books – check out Amazon’s best-selling books on growing your own produce.
 Or, if you prefer, you can learn from videos: have a watch of B&Q’s guide on growing your own veg (you can buy everything you need at your local B&Q store too), or check out this video that shows new vegetable gardeners what to focus on first.

 If you don’t have a garden, you can still grow your own produce – because even the smallest spaces can be used to grow fruit, vegetables and herbs.
 Whether you have a balcony or just a window sill, head over to Vertical Veg, a site that shows people how to grow their own produce in containers.
 From tomatoes to raspberries, some of the tastiest produce can thrive in containers on a window ledge.
+You’ll find plenty of tips on how to get started in our article 10 things you can grow in a window box at home.
 If you like learning from books, you may want to buy Grow All You Can Eat in 3 Square Feet, a guide to growing fruit and veg in a small space.
 You’ll learn everything from how to sow seeds, access soil and choose the right plants for different spaces.
 If you’re looking for somewhere to buy seeds, then check out Seed Pantry’s website – they sell seed kits, as well as individual packets of bulbs and seeds.